dfe-analytical-services/lsip_dashboard/README.md

 ### Merging pull requests

-Only members of the Statistics Development team can merge pull requests.
-Add lauraselby, cjrace and sarahmwong as requested reviewers, and the team will review before merging.
+Only members of the Statistics Development and UFS team can merge pull requests.
+Add lauraselby, cjrace and pjames as requested reviewers, and the team will review before merging.

 ---

 ## Contact

-Add contact details of how to get in touch with your team.
+If you have questions about the dashboard or data within it, please contact us at ufs.contact@education.gov.uk.